The Bible Speaks Today

 The Bible Speaks Today is a series of biblical commentaries published by the Inter-Varsity Press.
 It includes Old and New Testament commentaries as well as books on biblical themes.
 All the titles begin with "The Message of..."

 Tremper Longman notes that the series is "readable, accurate, and relevant."
+John Stott's volume on Romans was a winner in the 1995 Christianity Today Book Awards.